grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 ### err-mimir-max-chunks-per-query

-This non-critical error occurs when a query reads from too many chunks.
-Try changing the query to span across less data.
-One way to do that is to include more label selectors.
-Another is to reduce the range of the query.
+This error occurs when a query execution exceeds the limit on the number of series chunks fetched.

-The `-querier.max-fetched-chunks-per-query` option control the default value and the `max_fetched_chunks_per_query` limit controls the per-tenant value.
+This limit is used to protect the system’s stability from potential abuse or mistakes, when running a query fetching an huge amount of data.
+You can configure the limit on a per-tenant basis by using the `-querier.max-fetched-chunks-per-query` option (or `max_fetched_chunks_per_query` in the runtime configuration).

+How to **fix**:
+- Consider reducing the time range and/or cardinality of the query.
+To reduce the cardinality of the query, you can add more label matchers to the query, restricting the set of matching series.
+- Consider increasing the per-tenant limit by using the `-querier.max-fetched-chunks-per-query` option (or `max_fetched_chunks_per_query` in the runtime configuration).

 ### err-mimir-max-series-per-query

-This non-critical error occurs when a query reads from too many series.
-Try changing the query to span across less data.
-One way to do that is to include more label selectors.
-Another is to reduce the range of the query.
+This error occurs when a query execution exceeds the limit on the maximum number of series.

-The `-querier.max-fetched-series-per-query` option control the default value and the `max_fetched_series_per_query` limit controls the per-tenant value.
+This limit is used to protect the system’s stability from potential abuse or mistakes, when running a query fetching an huge amount of data.
+You can configure the limit on a per-tenant basis by using the `-querier.max-fetched-series-per-query` option (or `max_fetched_series_per_query` in the runtime configuration).

+How to **fix**:
+- Consider reducing the time range and/or cardinality of the query.
+To reduce the cardinality of the query, you can add more label matchers to the query, restricting the set of matching series.
+- Consider increasing the per-tenant limit by using the `-querier.max-fetched-series-per-query` option (or `max_fetched_series_per_query` in the runtime configuration).

 ### err-mimir-max-chunks-bytes-per-query

-This non-critical error occurs when a query reads too much data.
-Try changing the query to span across less data.
-One way to do that is to include more label selectors.
-Another is to reduce the range of the query.

-The `-querier.max-fetched-chunk-bytes-per-query` option control the default value and the `max_fetched_chunk_bytes_per_query` limit controls the per-tenant value.
+This error occurs when a query execution exceeds the limit on aggregated size (in bytes) of fetched chunks.

+This limit is used to protect the system’s stability from potential abuse or mistakes, when running a query fetching an huge amount of data.
+You can configure the limit on a per-tenant basis by using the `-querier.max-fetched-chunk-bytes-per-query` option (or `max_fetched_chunk_bytes_per_query` in the runtime configuration).

+How to **fix**:
+- Consider reducing the time range and/or cardinality of the query.
+To reduce the cardinality of the query, you can add more label matchers to the query, restricting the set of matching series.
+- Consider increasing the per-tenant limit by using the `-querier.max-fetched-chunk-bytes-per-query` option (or `max_fetched_chunk_bytes_per_query` in the runtime configuration).

 ## Mimir routes by path